Nether-Skin/nether-skin.github.io/content/articles/unbound-narratives/index.md

-potentially reversible --, proclaiming the death of someone with whom little or no such realities are shared will all too quickly shed a light on the proclaimer's own observative and reflective limitedness, exposing the megalomania of reading the particular as the universal.[^3]
+potentially reversible --, proclaiming the death of someone with whom little or no such realities are shared will all too quickly shed a light on the proclaimer's own observative and reflective limitedness, exposing the megalomania of reading the particular as the universal.[^3] {{<fn `Interestingly, Barthes himself, in his "Structural Analysis",
+    comments on the transcultural ubiquity of narrative.
+As Dwidedi, Nielsen and Walsh point out, however, this ubiquity is initially presented as a problem rather than a welcomed diversity (as which it is commonly and rightfully celebrated today): "The numberless instances of narrative", as they describe Barthes' perspective on the topic, "made empirical inquiry an unfeasable approach to the theory of narrative as such \[...\]" {{< cite "DwivediNarratologyIdeologyNegotiating2018" 3 >}}` >}}

 In the course of this essay, many texts, stories and other narratives created by a wide range of authors (and others) will be revisited, many